thejzain/sudoku_solver/README.md

 * `validity_check`: Ensures the initial Sudoku state is valid (no duplicates in rows, columns, or boxes).
 * `solve`: Solves the Sudoku puzzle using backtracking.
 It iteratively tries different values for empty cells and checks for validity after each placement.
 * `find_empty_cell`: Locates the first empty cell in the Sudoku.

-### Contributing

-Feel free to contribute by creating pull requests with improvements or additional features.

-### License

-This project is licensed under the MIT License: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).